NetBrain’s Change Management module is a comprehensive solution for controlling network change management.

 Add application paths to a benchmark task so NetBrain can verify it when the task is executed.
 You can view verification results in Application Manager, export to a CSV file, or view on a map to see the differences between the current path and Golden Path.
 During troubleshooting, users can verify application paths via the appropriate node and the system can automatically filter out the application paths related to specific devices on a map.

-With intent-based Automation (IBA), NetBrain helps ensure your network is assuring that the network is continuously meeting the needs of the business over the lifespan of the network.
+With NetBrain’s Intent-based Automation (IBA), NetBrain Next-Gen ensures your network is assuring that the network is continuously meeting the needs of the business over the lifespan of the network.
 Network Intents can include network design, policies, performance expectations, security policies, and application paths, among many others.
 Intents range from purely technical (e.g., packet size) to domain-specific (e.g., access policy) to business-driven (e.g., throughput levels for a customer-facing network application).
-What makes intent-based automation (IBA) different from IBN is the ability to pull in contextual, real-time data from the network’s day-to-day operations to continually validate and verify that the network is functioning according to plan.
+What makes intent-based automation (IBA) different is the ability to pull in contextual, real-time data from the network’s day-to-day operations to continually validate and verify that the network is functioning according to plan.
 IBA allows network operations teams to increase the autonomy of their networks for faster resolution of service impacts through automation.

 Since IBA requires constant access to real-time data sources on how the network is performing from a network, you need an operations platform that can provide insights based on the historic, baseline and current information about how the network is behaving.
 NetBrain allows you to create intents for your network by capturing knowledge as an automation unit that you can apply to any part of your network for any level engineer to leverage.
 Then define a diagnosis for each intent all without writing any code.
 Once you have an array of device-level outcomes to validate, you have the necessary elements to feed into a loop of continual assurance.
 You can set intents to run in the background without any operator intervention for intelligent and preventative network monitoring and compliance, policy, and best practice enforcement of your entire network.

-At scale, this allows hundreds or thousands of application design intentions to be verified to prevent one business service from stepping on other previously deployed business services.
-NetBrain provides an intent-based operations approach that can catch network behaviors going awry prior to becoming a bigger problem to empower IT teams to future-proof their operations.
+At scale, this allows tens of thousands of application design intentions to be continuously verified to prevent one business IT service from stepping on other previously deployed business services.
+NetBrain provides this compelling intent-based operations approach that can catch network behaviors going awry prior to becoming a bigger problem to empower IT teams to future-proof their operations.
 The intent-based automation approach drives operations closer to the goal of self-healing networks.
 The Preventive Automation Module (PA) allows unlimited use of IBA technology.